 The Rev. Tyra L. Curley, MDiv., an ordained Baptist minister, is in her second year of residency.
 She earned the bachelor of fine arts from Pratt Institute (New York) in merchandising & fashion management; a bachelor of arts degree in Biblical studies in pastoral ministry from Maple Springs Baptist Bible College & Seminary in Capitol Heights, Maryland; and the master of divinity from The Samuel DeWitt Proctor School of Theology of Virginia Union University in Richmond.

 The Rev. Dr. William Kevin Dixon, D.Min., a Baptist minister, serves as chaplain resident and member of the hospital's palliative care consult team.
 He received the bachelor of science degree from Norfolk State University in Virginia before earning the master of divinity degree from The Samuel DeWitt Proctor School of Theology of Virginia Union University in Richmond.
 William received the doctor of ministry degree from United Theological Seminary in Dayton, Ohio, and completed previous CPE units at Hampton Virginia Medical Center.

-The Rev. Jeffrey Raphael T. Garcia, M.A., a first year resident, is an ordained priest in the Antiochian Orthodox Church (Western Rite).
-He currently serves as attached clergy to St. Gregory Orthodox Church in Washington D.C.
+The Rev. Jeffrey Raphael T. Garcia, M.A., a Family Advocate Chaplain in the specialized CPE residency, is an ordained priest in the Antiochian Orthodox Church (Western Rite).
 Jeffrey earned the bachelor's degree in sacred theology from University of Santo Tomas in the Philippines, and the master of arts degree in education, with major in guidance and counseling from Ateneo de Manila University.
-His previous units of CPE were taken at the Washington Hospital Center in D.C. and the National Institutes of Health in Bethesda, Maryland.
+His previous units of CPE were taken at Johns Hopkins, Washington Hospital Center in D.C. and the National Institutes of Health in Bethesda, Maryland.